 The Authority manages its capital to ensure that it will be able to continue as a going concern while fulfilling its objective as a statutory board.
 The capital structure of the Authority consists of share capital and accumulated surplus.
 There were no changes in the capital management approach during the financial year and the Authority is also not subject to externally imposed capital requirements, except for those mandated by the Ministry of Finance.

-25. SUBSEQUENT EVENT
+24. SUBSEQUENT EVENT

-The Accounting and Corporate Regulatory Authority (Amendment) Bill 2014 was passed in Parliament on 14 April 2014.
-The Bill stipulated that monies which are collected by the Authority from penalties and composition sums are to be paid into the Government Consolidated Fund.
+The Accounting and Corporate Regulatory Authority (Amendment) Act 2014 took effect on 15 May 2015.
+The Act stipulated that, amongst others, following sums collected by the Authority are to be paid into the Government Consolidated Fund: